haabiba-alaa/haabiba-alaa/README.md

 🎯 **Goals:**
 - Build intelligent, data-driven applications 📊
 - Optimize and scale data pipelines for real-world use
 - Contribute to AI & Data Engineering open-source projects

-🔭 **I'm currently learning:**
-- Scalable Data Pipelines & ETL (Airflow, Spark)
-- Advanced Machine Learning & AI

 ---